Study in Toronto and Berlin

 Please contact the admissions team at the Hertie School directly at grad-admissions(at)hertie-school.org.
 For further information about the courses and admissions at the Munk School, please contact mga(at)utoronto.ca.

 Please visit the Munk School's website for additional information on the dual degree programme.

 How to apply

-The dual-degree programme is open to candidates worldwide.
+The MIA/MGA dual degree programme with the Munk School of Global Affairs and Public Policy is open to candidates worldwide.
 Admission is competitive, based largely on academic excellence and professional focus.

 To apply, please complete the Master of International Affairs application form in the Hertie School application portal and indicate your candidacy for the dual degree in the “Further Information” section.